MattGson/Gybson/README.md

 ### Using with GraphQL

-Add a new Nodent instance to your context for each request.
+Add a new Gybson instance to your context for each request.

 i.e with Apollo